gracco/sysadmin-interview-questions/README.md

   - strace binary, and see what's happening.

 * What are cgroups?
 Can you specify a scenario where you could use them?
-  - Cgroups are a Linux kernel feature that allow us limit the resource use for a group of process(CPU, memory, disk I/O).
-A scenario to use could be to test a software in a physical machine that has a big hardware, and make this software run a minimum configuration, a very common sofware that uses cgroups it's docker.
+  - Cgroups are a Linux kernel feature that allow limit the resource use for a group of process(CPU, memory, disk I/O).
+A scenario to use could be to test a software in a physical machine that has a big hardware, and make this software run a minimum configuration, a very common sofware that uses cgroups it's in contairners ( docker, crio).

 ####[[⬆]](#toc) <a name='expert'>Expert Linux Questions:</a>

 * A running process gets ```EAGAIN: Resource temporarily unavailable``` on reading a socket.
 How can you close this bad socket/file descriptor without killing the process?
-  - using gdb, attach the gdb in the process and close the file descriptor or socket that is with problem, and detach.
+  - using gdb, attach the gdb in the process and close the file descriptor or socket that is problematic, and detach.

 ####[[⬆]](#toc) <a name='network'>Networking Questions:</a>

 * What is localhost and why would ```ping localhost``` fail?
   - Localhost it's the internal interface in Linux, that some programs can use to talk to each other inside the server.
-The ping will fail if the lo interface is down, or if we don't resolve localhost in our /etc/hosts file or some firewall rule it's enabled dropping ICMP packets.
+The ping will fail if the lo interface is down, or if we don't resolve localhost in our /etc/hosts file or some firewall rule is dropping ICMP packets or blocking lo interface.

 * What is the similarity between "ping" & "traceroute" ?
 How is traceroute able to find the hops.
   - Both use ICMP (Internet control message protocol) packets to archive their proposes, but traceroute sends the packets gradually increasing the TTL value, starting with TTL 1.
 The first router  receives the packet, decrements the TTL value and drops the packet because the TTL has zero.
 The router sends an ICMP Time Exceeded message back to the source.